-The disparity in the global distribution of wealth often means that those Muslims in poorer, developing countries, or territories where there is a severe lack of investment in infrastructure, leading to poverty, homelessness, and hunger cannot celebrate in the same way as wealthier communities in western countries.
-They do not have access to the food and do not meet the nisab threshold, which means that their income releases them from the obligation to perform their own Qurbani.
+The disparity in the global distribution of wealth often means that those Muslims in poorer, developing countries or territories where there is a severe lack of investment in infrastructure, leading to poverty, homelessness, and hunger, cannot celebrate in the same way as wealthier communities in Western countries.
+They do not have access to food and do not meet the Nisab threshold, which means that their income releases them from the obligation to perform their own Qurbani.

 Demonstrating a Deep Faith in Allah (SWT)

-This story is told to Muslims throughout the world to explain what Qurbani is, and why we do Qurbani.
+This story is told to Muslims throughout the world to explain what Qurbani is and why we do Qurbani.
 The word itself means ‘offering’ and is the ritual of sacrificing an animal – usually a goat, sheep, cow, or camel, during the month of Dhul Hijjah, the 12th and final month of the Islamic calendar.
-The sacrifice of Ismail (AS) by his father the Prophet Ibrahim is illustrative of the deep faith and commitment to Allah (SWT).
-This deep faith is in turn recognised by Allah (SWT) who rewards the Prophet by sparing his son and placing a ram in his place.
+The sacrifice of Ismail (AS) by his father, the Prophet Ibrahim, is illustrative of his deep faith and commitment to Allah (SWT).
+This deep faith is, in turn, recognised by Allah (SWT), who rewards the Prophet by sparing his son and placing a ram in his place.

 The story also illustrates an act of submission, in which Prophet Ibrahim (AS) submitted to the will of Allah (SWT) despite the pain and suffering it might cause him.
 This submission is further proof of the strength of an individual’s faith and belief in the teachings of Allah (SWT).

-Qurbani is compulsory for all able-bodied Muslim adults who have an income level that meets the nisab threshold.
+Qurbani is compulsory for all non-disabled Muslim adults who have an income level that meets the Nisab threshold.
 A Qurbani donation fulfils the teachings of Zakat, or charity, which is the Third Pillar of Islam.
 Providing for the needy is an important feature of being a good Muslim.
-The Prophet (SAW) said: “Give charity without delay, for it stands in the way of calamity.”
-(Tirmidhi) Sacrificing your wealth is a way in which you can protect yourself from tragedy and misfortune.
-Yet more importantly it is also considered better to give than to receive.
+The Prophet (PBUH) stated multiple Qurbani hadiths, including: “Give charity without delay, for it stands in the way of calamity.”
+(Tirmidhi) There’s a lot to be said about Qurbani in the Qur’an, such as sacrificing your wealth is a way in which you can protect yourself from tragedy and misfortune.
+Yet, more importantly, it is also considered better to give than to receive.
 It is a way to bring equality, balance, compassion, and kindness to every society, rich and poor, young and old.

 The Importance of Charity

-But as well as the desire for an individual to perform charity is the drive to become a good Muslim, more importantly, is the hundreds and thousands of those who are in need and vulnerable in poorer countries across the globe have the opportunity to celebrate Eid al-Adha with good, nutritious food.
-Added to this, when a wealthier, western Muslim chooses to donate their Qurbani online through a charity such as Orphans in Need, that donation is used to purchase and slaughter the animals with farmers and suppliers in local communities in the country of choice.
+As well as the desire for an individual to perform charity is the drive to become a good Muslim; more importantly, the hundreds and thousands of those who are in need and vulnerable in poorer countries across the globe have the opportunity to celebrate Eid al-Adha with good, nutritious food.
+Added to this, when a wealthier Western Muslim chooses to donate their Qurbani online through a charity such as Orphans in Need, that donation is used to purchase and slaughter the animals with farmers and suppliers in local communities in the country of choice.